 These numbers will decide what options you have for your packaging.
 Can you afford sustainable packaging options?
 Custom bottles?
 More high-end opaque glass?
 Or will you need to choose a basic plastic stock option?

-Understanding these numbers also helps you price your supplements correctly.
+Understanding these numbers also helps you price your vitamins or supplements correctly.
 You don’t want to underprice yourself and miss out on profit, or overprice yourself out of the market.
 (Use our free product pricing worksheet to help you make these decisions!)

 MOQ (Minimum Order Quantity)